Demi-urge/menace_sandbox/README.md

 promote verdict.
-The gate requires each projected ROI to clear the supplied threshold and the forecast confidence to meet or exceed `0.6`, rejects collapse predictions and negative DAG impact, and logs the evaluation to `forecast_records/decision_log.jsonl`.
+The gate requires each projected ROI to clear the supplied threshold and the forecast confidence to meet or exceed `0.6`, rejects collapse predictions and negative DAG impact, and logs the evaluation to `forecast_records/decision_log.jsonl` including projections, confidence and reason codes.
 Upgrades that fail the gate are downgraded to `borderline` when a bucket is configured or run as a limited pilot.

 - Debug logs report the EMA and standard deviation used for ROI thresholds along with per-metric synergy EMA, deviation and confidence.
 Window sizes and weight